Beam Shop

 A scandalous trial, a shocking new verdict

 Glasgow, 1855.
-When handsome Pierre Emile L'Angelier, a marauding Jerseyman with a passion for ferns, sets his cap at twenty-year-old debutante Madeleine Hamilton Smith, it's not the first time he's had ideas above his station.
+When handsome Pierre Emile L'Angelier, a marauding Jerseyman with a passion for ferns, sets his sights on twenty-year-old debutante Madeleine Hamilton-Smith, it's not the first time he's had ideas above his station.
 For Madeleine, bored and wayward, he is an exciting distraction, and they embark on a clandestine affair.
-But Emile treacherously hoards her letters and when she throws him over for a more eligible suitor, he threatens to send them to her father.
+But when she throws him over for a more eligible suitor, Emile threatens to send their private letters to Madeleine's father and ruin her.

-When Emile is found dead of arsenic poisoning, Madeleine is arrested, her explicit correspondence exposed at a trial that scandalized Victorian society.
-But was she a victim of her class, gender, and the expectations of women?
+When Emile is found dead of arsenic poisoning, Madeleine is arrested and her explicit correspondence exposed at a trial that scandalized Victorian society.
+But was she simply a victim of her class and gender?
 And what if someone else had a motive for murder and revenge...?

-Based upon meticulous research, this dramatic re-telling of one of the most notorious murder cases of the Victorian era offers an ingenious, chilling and brilliantly plausible solution to a devious killing that has baffled true crime fans for 170 years.
+Based on meticulous research, this dramatic retelling of one of the most notorious murder cases of the Victorian era offers an ingenious, chilling and brilliantly plausible solution to a devious killing that has baffled true crime fans for 170 years.

 Katherine has adapted The Seagull, The Cherry Orchard and Ivanov for BBC Radio 3 and The Castle of Otranto for BBC Radio 4.